 The most important advice concerning the mental game is:

-• Be confident and trusting in your skills and abilities.
+- Be confident and trusting in your skills and abilities, relying on well-practiced pre-shot routine and shot techniques.

-• Work to improve your skills.
-That will create confidence.
+- Work hard in practice to improve your skills, working on all important technique fundamentals and techniques.
+That will create more confidence.

-• Recognize and deal with negative thinking, replace with positive energy, and have faith and trust in your pre-shot routine, abilities, and skills.
+- Be aware of, recognize, and deal with negative thinking and emotions, replace them with positive energy.
 Also replace negative self directions (e.g., “Don’t drop the elbow”) with positive ones (e.g., “Keep the elbow still).
 Remember: “You can’t don’t.”
 The sub-conscious mind that performs actions needs simple and positive action commands (e.g., “Keep still”) and will sometimes drop the negative words in a command (e.g., “Don’t) and just do the action word (e.g., “Drop”).

-• Practice under pressure as much as possible (in leagues, tournaments, streamed online videos, gambling matches, etc.).
+- Practice under pressure as much as possible (in leagues, tournaments, sparring, streamed online videos, challenge or gambling matches, etc.).
 The only way to become good under pressure is through a past history of successful experience under pressure.

 For more information, see The Compete Instructional Works of Tom Ross – Volume II: Mental Aspects and Joe Waldron’s collection of articles dealing with the mental side of pool.

 The book “Pleasures of Small Motions: Mastering the Mental Game of Pocket Billiards” by Bob Fancher provides good coverage of the mental side of the game.
-Important messages from the book:
+Important messages from the book include:

-• Focus on and enjoy the process, and focus less on the goals or outcomes.
+- Focus on and enjoy process, and focus less on goals or outcomes.

 The books “The Inner Game of Tennis” by Timothy Gallwey and “The New Toughness Training For Sports” by James Loehr also provide excellent coverage of the mental and emotional sides of conditioning and peak performance (in any sport, including billiards).
 See also: other good mental game books.